RJ0wly/polymR/README.md

 # polymR
-An easy to use polynomial function for R
+An easy to use polynomial function for R and Boostrap Lasso Selection.

 How to install the library :